mgreen1092/trivia-game/README.md

 Creating the timer was the most challenging part of the project given how I had all the functions set up.
 When I first created the timer, it was in an infinite loop.
 To resolve this, I created an if, else statement to only allow the timer to decrement if the timer number was greater than or equal to one.
 I also needed to create a separate function to reset the timer when reesetting the game.

 One unsolved problem I currently have is adding a background image in the background of the trivia page to make it more eye catching.
 Ideally, I would like to have the background image rotate through with the questions.
 However, when I try to add a background image, there is white space at the bottom of the screen, almost as if a div is holding the space.

+Another unsolved problem is the clapping sound for correct answers doesn't play if you answer a question too quickly after the previous question.
+I think this is due to the length of the audio clip.